ez314/CS-6360-Project/README.md

 7. Navigate to http://localhost:5000

 ## Configuration
-Right now, the config file just contains information for connecting to the local MySQL database.
+The config file contains information for connecting to the local MySQL database.

 1. Create a duplicate of `config.example.json` called `config.json`.
 2. Fill in the configuration values to fit your MySQL setup.